- Best Multi-Regional: Best Friends Animal Society

 Best in New York: North Shore Animal League America

 Founded in 1944, North Shore Animal League is one of the largest no-kill rescues in the country.
-Located on Long Island in Port Washington, North Shore places over 18,000 pets on average every year.
+Located on Long Island in Port Washington, North Shore places nearly 18,000 pets on average every year.
 In addition to its main location near New York City, it also has a location in the Adirondacks.
 Its adoption process is fairly straightforward.
 You will work with an adoption coordinator to find a pet that suits your lifestyle and fits your needs.
 You can visit cats and dogs in person at the shelter or set up meet-and-greets for any pet that may be fostered in a home.

 Adoption fees range from $50 to $350, depending on the type and age of the pet you are interested in adopting.
 In some cases, you can adopt a pet the same day you apply, but it depends on the availability and whether you find the right match.

 Best in Chicago: Paws Chicago